Nathan-Li123/LaMOT/README.md

 Yunhao Li, Xiaoqiong Liu, Luke Liu, Heng Fan, Libo Zhang <br>

 ![examples](assets/examples.png) <br>
-**Figure**: We introduce a large-scale benchmark *LaMOT*, which comprises 1,660 sequences, 1.67M frames, and over 18.9K target trajectories.
-LaMOT contains videos from 4 MOT datasets, including *MOT17*, *TAO*, *SportsMOT*, and *VisDrone2019*.
+**Figure**: We introduce a large-scale benchmark **LaMOT**, which comprises 1,660 sequences, 1.67M frames, and over 18.9K trajectories.
+LaMOT contains videos from 4 datasets, including *MOT17*, *TAO*, *SportsMOT*, and *VisDrone2019*.
 It encompasses five different video scenarios including *surveillance*, *autonomous driving*, *sports broadcasting*, *drone*, and *daily life*.
 To our knowledge, LaMOT is the first benchmark dedicated to Language-Guided MOT.

 ### Organization
 We provide the annotations in the following manner: